pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/automation-api/_index.md

 Automation API allows you to embed Pulumi within your application code, making it easy to create custom experiences on top of Pulumi that are tailored to your use-case, domain, and team.

 {{% notes type="info" %}}
-Automation API requires the Pulumi CLI to be installed and available on your `PATH` environment variable.
+Automation API requires the Pulumi CLI to be installed and available in your `PATH` environment variable.
 {{% /notes %}}

 ## Getting started